ziming/filament/packages/actions/docs/07-prebuilt-actions/09-export.md

 ## Overview

+> Please note that this feature uses the Filament filesystem to store exported files.
+The disk used by the Filament filesystem is defined in the [configuration file](../installation#publishing-configuration).
+By default, the disk is set to `public` for easy local development, so when using Filament exports in production, please make sure that you use a production-ready disk such as `s3` with a private access policy.
+You may also consider [customizing the storage disk](#customizing-the-storage-disk) for exports only.

 Filament v3.2 introduced a prebuilt action that is able to export rows to a CSV or XLSX file.
 When the trigger button is clicked, a modal asks for the columns that they want to export, and what they should be labeled.
 This feature uses [job batches](https://laravel.com/docs/queues#job-batching) and [database notifications](../../notifications/database-notifications#overview), so you need to publish those migrations from Laravel.
 Also, you need to publish the migrations for tables that Filament uses to store information about exports:

 ```bash